grafana/k6-docs/docs/sources/k6/next/javascript-api/k6-browser/page/doubledollar.md

 When possible, use locator-based [`page.locator(selector)`](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-browser/page/locator/) instead.

-However, using `locator`s may not always work when selecting an element from a list or table, especially if there isn't a reliable way to consistently identify a single element (e.g., due to changing or similar attributes).
-In such cases, $$ remains useful.
+However, using `locator`s may not always work when selecting an element from a list or table, especially if there isn't a reliable way to consistently identify a single element (for example, due to changing or non-unique attributes).
+In such cases, `$$` remains useful.

 {{< /admonition >}}